Persian Gulf Basin

 The Persian Gulf Basin (آبخیز شاخاب پارس), also known as the Arabian Gulf Basin (حوض الخليج العربي), is found between the Eurasian and the Arabian plate.
-The Persian Gulf is described as a shallow marginal sea of the Indian Ocean that is located between the south western side of Zagros Mountains and the Arabian Peninsula and south and southeastern side of Oman and the United Arab Emirates.
+The Persian Gulf is described as a shallow marginal sea of the Indian Ocean that is located between the south western side of the Zagros Mountains and Arabian Peninsula and south and southeastern side of Oman and the United Arab Emirates.
 Other countries that border the Persian Gulf basin include; Saudi Arabia, Qatar, Kuwait, Bahrain and Iraq.
 The Persian Gulf extends a distance of 1000 km with an area of 240000 km2.
-The Arabian Plate basin a wedge-shaped foreland basin which lies beneath the western Zagros thrust and was created as a result of the collision between the Arabian and Eurasian plates.
+The Arabian plate basin a wedge-shaped foreland basin which lies beneath the western Zagros thrust and was created as a result of the collision between the Arabian and Eurasian plates.

 Persian Gulf Basin and the Middle East

 A collection of these countries is commonly referred to as the Middle East which is the oil-rich location in the south western side of the Asia continent.
 A review of the world's energy with different estimates indicates that the Middle East holds 55% to 68% of the world's oil deposits and more than 40% of the world's recoverable natural gas reserves.

 Worldwide, it is the richest side of the world in terms of hydrocarbon resources, both oil and gas reserves with an area of approximately 93000 square miles.
 The name Persian Gulf in most cases refers not only to the Persian Gulf but also the Gulf of Bahrain, the Gulf of Oman, and the Strait of Hormuz as well as various outlets that are linked to the Arabian Sea.